m0ham3dx/mx-tutz/README.md

 1. Following are the `urls` to the tutorials
 2. If anyone requires some collateral for sharing it will be mentioned in the table.
 The collateral will be in a subdirectory in this repository.
 3. Not every tutorial has collaterals
+4. There are some video tutorials which are not on youtube but are hosted directly here on github, since they are smaller video files.

 > This repository will be updated after it has been posted on my youtube channel